izmirli/wp-plugin-run-log/run-log/readme.txt

 The metric system of measurement is used by default - Kilometer (km) for distance, minuts per kilometer (min/km) for pace, kilometers per hour (km/h) for speed [and meters (m) for elevation].
 You can change these to statute/imperial by updating plugin's "Distance unit" option to mi (Mile).

+= Translations =

+* Hebrew - full translations.
+* English is there by default, yet not my mother tongue, so may have some wording and spelling mistakes.
+Do tell me how to correct them if you fine any.

 = Usage =

 [After activating the plugin]